 The Indianapolis Public Library Digital Collections

-Welcome to the Indianapolis Public Library's digital collections.
+Welcome to Digital Indy, the Indianapolis Public Library's digital collections.
 The purpose of these collections is to provide access to digital images and recordings of cultural and historical interest to Indianapolis residents as well as students, researchers and others.
 The Library offers these collections to allow free access to digital versions of increasingly valuable, fragile and hard-to-use originals.

 If your organization is interested in contributing to our digital archives, or being included in an inventory reflecting Indianapolis' history, people, events, organizations, and places, please visit the Community Digitization Project page.

 Arlington High School was among the last three public high schools to open within the Indianapolis Public Schools system.
 Built in response to the rapid growth of the Indianapolis suburbs on the northeast side, Arlington opened in September 1961 ... (more)